Skip to main content

 The variation reference and date are essential for record-keeping and for linking the Variation Order to the original contract and project.
 Sequential numbering of Variation Orders is important for tracking the cumulative impact of all variations on the Contract Sum and programme.

-The description of the variation should be precise and comprehensive, identifying exactly what work is being added, omitted, or changed.
+The description of the variation should be precise and thorough, identifying exactly what work is being added, omitted, or changed.
 Where the variation relates to specific drawings or specifications, those documents should be identified by number and revision.
 Ambiguity in the description of a variation is a frequent source of disputes about the scope of instructed changes.

 The financial effect clause records the agreed value of the variation — whether it is an addition to or deduction from the Contract Sum, the amount agreed, the VAT position, and the revised Contract Sum after the variation has been applied.
 This information is essential for the payment mechanism under the HGCRA 1996: the agreed variation value must be included in the next Payment Notice under the contract.